mechanicalnull/mechanicalnull.github.io/_posts/2021-12-09-grand-crackaddr-rematch-redux.md

 Fuzzing with the cmplog switch led to a crash in under 3 minutes!?
 That seems pretty awesome, but when I looked at the crash, it was a completely different crash than I had seen previously.
-It's actually not the expected stack buffer overflow in crash that happens in `cgc_sendmail_post`, but instead it's a NULL pointer dereference that occurs when attempting to print an email message in `cgc_read_message`.
+It's actually not the expected stack buffer overflow crash that happens in `cgc_sendmail_post`, but instead it's a NULL pointer dereference that occurs when attempting to print an email message in `cgc_read_message`.
 While this new bug is not exploitable, how the fuzzer gets to it is pretty rad.